mhausenblas/ha-ha/README.md

 # Hypermedia Analysis

+## Goal
-Using Programmable Web as a starting point, this project tries to establish a baseline concerning HATEOAS deployment on the Web.
+This project tries to establish a baseline concerning [HATEOAS](http://www.infoq.com/articles/webber-rest-workflow) [deployment](http://www.infoq.com/articles/mark-baker-hypermedia) on the Web, that is, collecting a statistically relevant sample of representations offered by so called RESTful APIs and determine to what degree they 'contain hypermedia'.

+## Method
+We will do this in two phases:

+* First, we will use the [Programmable Web API](http://api.programmableweb.com/) to determine target APIs and retrieve representative samples of representations from those APIs in an automated fashion.
+* Second, we will, manually, evaluate the repository of API representations and determine how to measure the 'degree of hypermedia' used.

+## License
+Public domain.